XCSoar/website/develop/infrastructure.md

   A commercial server run at iWeb by Scott Penrose.
   rsync backup is done nightly to secondary disk.
   *TODO - consider offsite copy of Trac (all other content is reproducible from git)*
-- **git.xcsoar.org** is run by Max Kellermann.
-  This host also contains the nightly builds.
 - **download.xcsoar.org** is a commercial web site (virtual on a shared machine).
   It is run at iWeb by Scott Penrose.
   Backup is done by service provider